 By undertaking the VIA Character Strengths Survey is the only free, scientific survey of character strengths in the world.
 This simple test takes 10 minutes to complete and reliably supplies a 24 personal character strengths profile, which identifies your top 5-character strengths.

-Millions of people have taken the survey, which has enabled them to start skilfully applying them to enhance their everyday lives.
 Once you begin to understand your own top strengths, and how this can benefit you personally, you can develop another, more complex, layer of understanding by learning to identify and understand other people’s unique strengths.
 This will enable you to consciously leverage your character strengths to support positive personal growth.

 How does this look in more detail?